Man Utd lead race for £55m Mount - Thursday's gossip

 Last updated on .From the section Gossip

-Manchester United are willing to pay £55m for Chelsea's England midfielder Mason Mount and are aiming to beat Liverpool and Arsenal to Mount's signature.
+Manchester United are willing to pay £55m for Chelsea's England midfielder Mason Mount and are aiming to beat Liverpool and Arsenal to the 24-year-old's signature.
 (Mail)

-Mount, 24, will discuss his Chelsea future in a meeting with the club's hierarchy next week.
+Mount will discuss his Chelsea future in a meeting with the club's hierarchy next week.
 (90min)

 Mount is leaning towards Manchester United if Chelsea decide to sell.
 (The Athletic - subscription required)